The name says it all...

 WLC loves appealing to the people, in various ways.
 He uses the 'fact' that there was an explosion in Christian belief in the early days of the church (itself highly debatable) as evidence that Christianity MUST be true.
 Consider this: there will one day be more Muslims that Christians, does that make Islam the true faith?
 Consider also: there are far more non-Christians in the world than Christians, does that make 'non-Christianity' the true faith/position?

 This one kind of explains itself.
 Circular reasoning, which is related to another favorite of Craig's, begging the question (unproven or even unstated premises are relied upon), is an attempt to provide evidence for the validity of an assertion, which assumes the validity of the assertion.
 Sound crazy?
-It is, that's why it's a logical fallacy...
+It is, that's why it's practically considered to be a logical fallacy...

 For me, the classic WLC example is how he uses the alleged resurrection of Jesus as evidence that his god exists.
 He says that it is virtually certain that Jesus was resurrected from the dead, because god did it.
 Presumably, in order for god to do this, he must exist.
 WLC is therefore telling us that god's existence is proven by Jesus' resurrection.
 And WLC knows with certainty that Jesus was resurrected, because god did it...
 Jesus!

-What hypocrisy.
-For a person who stresses the need for logic, WLC sure delights in using logical fallacies.
+Irony.
+For a person who stresses the need for logic, WLC uses many logical fallacies.
 This is how he 'wins' debates?
 By hitting below the belt (I hope that wasn’t a false analogy)?
-Why must he use such dirty tactics?
+Why must he use such 'dirty' tactics?
 Could it be because he really doesn’t have any decent evidence?
 One would think that with god’s guidance, and a multitude of evidence, logical fallacies would be unnecessary in trying to convince non-believers that god exists.
 God could just 'show up' and put the matter to rest, after all.
 Why make the job of Craig and his other followers so unnecessarily difficult?

 We humble atheists don’t want to destroy people’s hopes and dreams.
 Many of us (myself included) have experienced the pain involved in de-converting.
 We just want to prevent more cases of religious people flying planes into buildings, committing suicide bombings, changing our laws, holding back science, teaching rubbish in our schools, keeping back civil liberties and progress, discriminating against non-believers and believers of other faiths, etc.